thepunitchaudhary/powerbi-weather-dashboard/README.md

 ## 📌 About the Project

-I built this Power BI dashboard to understand and visualize weather data in a simple and interactive way.
-The goal was to combine multiple weather parameters like temperature, air quality, humidity, and forecast into a single view so that users can quickly get useful insights.
+I built this Power BI dashboard to explore and present weather data in an interactive way.
+The idea was to bring together multiple parameters like temperature, air quality, humidity, and forecast into a single dashboard so users can quickly understand overall weather conditions.

 ---